FZJ-JSC/JUBE/docs/advanced.rst

 .. literalinclude:: ../examples/parallel_workpackages/parallel_workpackages.xml
    :language: xml

-In the example above the expansion of the parameter ``i`` will leads to the creation of 10 workpackages of the step ``parallel_execution``.
+In the example above the expansion of the parameter ``i`` will lead to the creation of 10 workpackages of the step ``parallel_execution``.
 Due to the given argument ``procs="4"`` JUBE will start 4 worker processes which will distribute the execution of the workpackages among themselves.